 You're having an asthma attack if any of the following happens:

-Your symptoms are getting worse (cough, breathlessness, wheeze or tight chest)
+- Your symptoms are getting worse (cough, breathlessness, wheeze or tight chest)

 - You're too breathless or it's difficult to speak, eat or sleep

 - Children may complain of a tummy ache.

-If you go to A&E (Accident and Emergency) or are admitted to hospital, take your written asthma action plan with you if possible so staff can see details of your asthma medicines.
+If you go to A&E (Accident and Emergency) or are admitted to hospital, if possible take your written asthma action plan with you so staff can see details of your asthma medicines.